-Red brick—rich, warm, full of character—brings undeniable charm to both interiors and exteriors.
-But when it comes time to pair it with paint, many homeowners pause.
-It’s not always as simple as grabbing a neutral swatch and hoping for the best.
-You might find yourself asking, what colour paint goes with red brick?
+Red brick—warm, rich, and full of character—has a way of stealing the show, whether it’s framing your exterior, accenting an interior wall, or anchoring a fireplace.
+But when it comes to pairing it with paint, many homeowners hit pause.
+It’s not as simple as grabbing a neutral swatch and hoping for the best.
+You might be wondering: what paint actually goes with red brick?

 Understanding Red Brick’s Natural Tones